How To Complain To An Airline Properly, Without Being A Jerk

 If you reach out to an airline but aren’t happy with the response you receive, there are three best ways to escalate it, as I see it.

-The first method is to email the airline CEO.
+The first method is to email the airline CEO, or another senior executive.
 It’s usually easy to figure out an airline CEO’s email address (it’s typically [email protected]).
 And no, while they’re unlikely to personally respond to you, these emails do often get handled by some sort of executive customer relations team, who may take complaints more seriously.
 I hate even recommending this, but the truth is that it’s one of the only ways to directly escalate something with an airline.

-The second method is to file a complaint with the Department of Transportation (DOT), assuming it’s a US flight.
+The second method is to file a complaint with the Department of Transportation (DOT), assuming it’s a flight on a domestic airline, or a flight to or from the United States.
 This isn’t going to get you some sort of an instant response, but it will force the airline to eventually respond directly to you, and the DOT will be CCed on the correspondence.
-You’ll want to save this for topics related to safety, complying with government regulations, false advertising, etc.
+You’ll want to save this for topics related to safety, complying with government regulations, false advertising, etc. (in other words, not to complain that Biscoffs were stale).

 The third method is to reach out to some sort of media outlet.
 The media loves picking up airline stories, and the best way to get the attention of an airline is to make something go viral.
 Heck, you can even just post something on Twitter/X in hopes of it going viral, as media has certainly been democratized nowadays.